Biomaterials-and-Cartilage-Laboratory/MASQH/README.md

 # MASQH
-Matlab source code and application implementing the MASQH algorithm
+Matlab source code implementing the MASQH algorithm.
+Application will be comming by the end of august.